SRCF/docs/source/app-hosting/index.rst

 We almost never make exceptions or install backported packages.

-For developing and deploying your app, you should almost certainly be using your platform's version manager (rvm, virtualenv, nvm, gvm, etc.).
+For developing and deploying your app, you should almost certainly be using your platform's version manager (rvm, venv, nvm, gvm, etc.).
 This will allow you to run the exact versions you want, and install any necessary dependencies, all without coordinating with us (or forcing the rest of our users to switch versions).